 Students interested in the position of economist are especially in luck.
 There are multiple options within the job itself, such as public sector economists, private-sector economists, and academic economists.
 Public sector economists play a direct role in how governments affect economic activity.
 Their duties entail evaluating budgets, addressing policies, and interpreting data to aid government officials in deciding on policies.
 The position is found in all levels of government.
 Students interested in social issues may be particularly intrigued by working as a public sector economist, as they get to approach social issues with the goal of improving situations through helping alter policies.

 Academic economists are professors that educate in universities and conduct research outside of teaching.
 They set their own schedule and research according to their specific interests, the position really allowing more freedom than one would expect.
 Stability isn’t a factor to worry about when it comes to being an academic economist, due to the recent increase in demand for them in the job market.
-Private sector economists can find work in multiple establishments, including banks and investment firms.
-Substantial private companies like Facebook and Amazon are also an example employer for this position.
+Private-sector economists can find work in multiple establishments, including banks and investment firms.
+Substantial private companies like Facebook and Amazon are also example employers for this position.
 This career involves analyzing economic trends and making predictions.
-Some private sector economists also review the possible effects of policies; having firsthand influence on social difficulties.
+Some private-sector economists also review the possible effects of policies; having firsthand influence on social difficulties.

 The image of charts and graphs is not irrelevant when it comes to actuaries.
 Actuarial work involves producing charts, tables, and reports that convey suggestions and calculations.
 They also compile statistical data, estimate the probability of cost, and administer insurance policies.
 They work in different types of insurance, like health, life, and property and casualty insurance.
 Most tasks are completed on computers, and it’s not uncommon to work with a team of professionals.